-The CPU utilizations for the Policy Server configurations with one system, three CPUs and with two systems, two and three CPUs show that we did not have enough Web servers or fast enough ones to drive the Policy Servers to full CPU utilization.
-This lack of Web servers showed up for the test of the Policy Server configuration using two systems with two CPUs each even though we added a four-processor Enterprise 4500 Web server with 400 MHz CPUs to the ones we were using for the other tests.
+The CPU utilizations for the Policy Server configurations with one system, three CPUs and with two systems, two and three CPUs show that we did not have enough load generators and Web servers, or fast enough ones, to drive the Policy Servers to full CPU utilization.
+This lack of load generators (which ran at 70% CPU utilization for the highest performance tests) and Web servers showed up for the test of the Policy Server configuration using two systems with two CPUs each even though we added a fourprocessor Enterprise 4500 Web server with 400 MHz CPUs to the ones we were using for the other tests.
 And when we used an additional Enterprise 450 with four 300 MHz CPUs for the test of two Policy Servers with three CPUs each, we still had insufficient Web server performance to drive the Policy Servers to full CPU utilization.
-If the lab had enough Web servers available, we fully expect that SiteMinder would have achieved more logins per minute than it did.
+If the lab had enough load generators and Web servers available, we fully expect that SiteMinder would have achieved more logins per minute than it did.